sh13y/epic-free-games-notifier/README.md

 ## Contributing

 Feel free to open issues or submit pull requests if you have any improvements or suggestions.
-(We love contributions as much as we love free games!)
+(We love contributions as much as we love free games! ❤️)

 ## License

 This project is licensed under the WTFPL License.
 See the `LICENSE` file for more details.
-(Do what you want, it's free!)
+(Do what you want, it's free! 😎)